QusaiSak/Hostit/README.md

 Need help?
 Join our [Discord community](https://discord.gg/your-server) or contact us at support@your-domain.com.

 ---
-Made with ❤️ by HostIT
+Made with ❤️ by Team